Billotais/bilat.xyz/vita.md

 Now, if we look at the first generated file (*on the left*, 2048), we can see that higher frequencies are added.
 However, the intensity and amount of those high frequences is very low, nowhere near what we want to reach.

 With a larger sample size (*one the right*, 4096), we have clearly more frequencies added, which explains the better LSD values.
-However, we also see that this time we have frequencies that go all the way up to 5kHz, causing the saturation we hear.
+However, we also see that this time we have frequencies that go all the way up to 5kHz, symptom of the saturation we hear.

 <img src="img/vita/spectre_base.wav.png" width="49%"/> <img src="img/vita/spectre_base_large.wav.png" width="49%"/>